eugenia1984/english/glossary.md

 - **well**: is often used to mean in good health or in a good condition.
 For example, Are you feeling well today? is asking if someone is in good health.

 - **what a responsibility**: are used to show recognition of the importance of someone's duties.

+- **What's going on?**: is a common way to ask someone what is happening, what the situation is, or what problem or event is taking place.
+For example: `What's going on at the meeting?` –> Someone is asking what is happening during the meeting.

 - **within walking distance**: means that the place is close enough to walk to comfortably.